Features

 Olamide Salau | 11th September 2025

 Every year, millions of tons of food are lost across Nigeria before reaching the market.
-For Joseph Nwachukwu, a 17-year-old student in Lagos, this problem is personal.
+For Joseph Nwachukwu, a student in Lagos, this problem is personal.

 As part of AgroCentric’s #NextGenFarmers series, Joseph’s story is less about a finished product and more about a mindset: starting small, learning by doing, and daring to try.